Photo: Glenda Taylor for Bob Vila

 The Advantages of Owning a Propane Heater

 There are many advantages to owning a propane heater.
-One of the defining features is that these heaters are typically fueled by a portable container of propane, giving you the freedom to carry them with you from room to room or even take out into the middle of the woods when you go camping.
-Unless the heater has a built-in fan unit, you won’t have to be tethered to a power outlet with this heater.
+One of the defining features is that these heaters are typically fueled by a portable container of propane, giving users the freedom to carry them from room to room or even take them out into the middle of the woods when camping.
+Unless the heater has a built-in fan unit, users won’t have to be tethered to a power outlet with this heater.

-You also get the benefit of cost savings when you invest in a propane heater.
+There is also the benefit of cost savings with a propane heater.
 This is because the average cost of electricity is higher than the average cost of propane.
-With a propane heater, you have a wide range of heat output options that can increase well beyond the capabilities of an electric or natural gas heater, allowing you to rapidly heat up large outdoor spaces.
+With a propane heater, there is a wide range of heat-output options that can increase well beyond the capabilities of an electric or natural gas heater, allowing users to rapidly heat up large outdoor spaces.

-- Unless your heater has a built-in fan unit, propane heaters don’t normally need to be plugged into a wall, allowing you to move the heater wherever you need it.
+- Unless the heater has a built-in fan unit, propane heaters don’t normally need to be plugged into a wall, allowing users to move the heater wherever it’s needed.

-- Propane is more cost-effective than electricity for heating an area, so you save money with this style of heater.
+- Propane is more cost-effective than electricity for heating an area, so users save money with this style of heater.

-- You won’t be able to get the same high heat outputs from electric heaters or natural gas heaters as you can from a propane heater.
+- The same high heat outputs aren’t available from electric heaters or natural gas heaters as from a propane heater.

-If the propane heater is not being used in a well-ventilated location, it can begin to give off carbon monoxide, which can lead to carbon monoxide poisoning in a matter of minutes.
+While it’s unlikely, if the propane heater is not designed for indoor use, it could put off some carbon monoxide fumes.
 If you are using the heater in a larger enclosed space like a garage, make sure that you have a carbon monoxide detector installed to warn you of any danger.